keptn/lifecycle-toolkit/README.md

 As this functionality is still disabled by default, it can be enabled by setting up the correct helm values.
-This will lead to Keptn installation without scheduler and with scheduling gates feature enablement.
+This will lead to a Keptn installation without a scheduler and with scheduling gates feature enabled.

 Use the following command sequence to install Keptn with scheduling gates enabled: